Dr Geraldine Parsons

 - The Chancellor’s Fund (2012)

-I am currently supervising two PhD candidates and I have supervised four successful PhD projects and a number of MRes theses.
+I am currently supervising three PhD candidates and I have supervised four successful PhD projects and a number of MRes theses.
 They concern medieval and early modern Irish literature (Finn Cycle and Ulster Cycle texts, love and gender as literary concerns, the theme of memory), medieval Gaelic learned culture and medieval Welsh literature.
 All but one were University of Glasgow awards; I was an external supervisor for a Universität Zürich candidate, 2012-15.
-I also supervise a wide range of work at Masters level for students of Celtic and Gaelic, Medieval and Renaissance Studies, Comparative Literature and the Fantasy Literature.
+I also supervise a wide range of work at Taught Masters level for students of Celtic and Gaelic, Medieval and Renaissance Studies, Comparative Literature and the Fantasy Literature.
 I welcome contact from anyone wishing to work on medieval Celtic literary topics at postgraduate level.

 I convene and teach four Honours courses: